mendix/docs/content/refguide/mx-assist-performance-bot.md

 ![Viewing Anti-Pattern](attachments/mx-assist-performance-bot/viewing-anti-pattern.jpg)

-To view the element or document where the anti-pattern is located, double-click on an anti-pattern message.
+To view the element or document where the anti-pattern is located, double-click an anti-pattern message.
 Alternatively, right-click the anti-pattern message in the pane and choose one of the following in the drop-down menu:

-* **Go to Cause {the name of the element}**
+* **Go to Cause**
-* **Go to Usage {the name of the location}**
+* **Go to Usage**

-In the in the drop-down menu, you can mark an issue as read or suppress it.

 ### 3.2 Recommending a Fix